 How to Decrease Humidity for Indoor Plants

-Here are a few ways you can use to decrease the humidity for your indoor plants:
+Here are a few ways you can use to decrease the humidity of your indoor plants:

 What is a good humidity level for indoor plants?